Customer and employee portals

 The new BDC Core Lending System MVP was delivered in just 4 weeks, and reduced loan processing time to 20-30 minutes; in some cases making funds available for applicants on the same day.

-Low-code platforms can help phase out monoliths faster with the ability to create microservices, which are app components that serve specific business functions.
-One app can include hundreds or even thousands of microservices.
+Low-code platforms can help phase out monoliths faster with the ability to create microservices, which are application components that serve specific business functions.
+One application can include hundreds or even thousands of microservices.

-With this low-code approach, APIs are used to rearchitect monolithic apps into low-code-based microservices.
+With this low-code approach, APIs are used to rearchitect monolithic applications into low-code-based microservices.
 Deploying updates is fast, easy, and undisruptive to the rest of your system.

 PostNL speeds parcel delivery with microservices at scale

 PostNL is the national postal carrier of the Netherlands, serving 17 million customers and delivering an average of 8.1 million letters and 1.1 million parcels per day.

 Their legacy order management system, developed with traditional programming languages, could no longer meet the business demand of PostNL as parcel volume and complexity increased with the rise of eCommerce.

 PostNL rebuilt their core order management system with Mendix and implemented a microservices architecture, which now processes over 1 million parcels daily.
 They also cleared their two-year backlog in six months and offer a 99.95% uptime guarantee.

 Replace manual back-office tasks with digitalized workflows.
 Low-code offers the speed, flexibility, and collaboration tools for developing applications to automate invoice processing, budget requests, approvals, and beyond.

 PVH Europe automates across the retail supply chain